chetan-plrch/simple-receipt-app-go/README.md

 This is a simple Go application that provides an API for processing receipts and calculating points based on certain rules.

+# Kindly note
+The getPoints function gives incorrect points and could have been rectified.
+But I kept a time limit due to which I forced myself to submit this codebase.
+Besides the Node.js project contains accurate points calculation logic

 ## Table of Contents

 - [Prerequisites](#prerequisites)